LSM Education

-LSM Education (formerly known as London School of Marketing) is a private business school based in London, United Kingdom.
+London School of Design and Marketing (formerly known as London School of Marketing) is a private business school based in London, United Kingdom.
 It offers professional and academic qualifications, including level-5 and level-7 diplomas and short courses.
 LSM Educations's head office is in Victoria, Central London.
 The school also has offices in Dubai, China, Sri Lanka and a network of Local Access Points (LAPs) from around the world.

 History

 LSM Education was founded as London School of Marketing in 2002, by Paul Penman, Director.
 It began by providing programmes through The Chartered Institute of Marketing (CIM).
 It now also offers undergraduate and postgraduate diplomas validated by partner higher education institutions and awarding bodies, such as Qualifi and EduQual.

 Organisation and administration

 Offices and locations

 The main LSM Education building is at 9 Devonshire Square, Central London with further offices in China, Colombo, Sri Lanka and has its LAPs across various countries like West Africa, India, etc.